tzuV/Open-Source_Tools_to_Fetch_Citation_Counts/readme.md

 # Open-Source Tools for Citation Count Retrieval

-A comprehensive list of open-source tools and packages in Python and R that can be used to retrieve citation counts is provided.
+A comprehensive list of open-source tools and packages in Python and R that can be used to retrieve citation counts is provided while often also addtional metadata.
 ***

 ## Update